 - Whole milk and water

-- Baking soda, water, soap and/or molasses
+- Baking soda, water, soap and/or molasses (for sticking).
+See baking soda recipes below.

 - Hydrogen peroxide

-- Liquid BT (bacillus subtillus)
+- Liquid BT (bacillus subtilis)

 - Serenade (OMRI approved)

-Baking Soda Treatment for Powdery Mildew
+Baking Soda Natural Remedy for Powdery Mildew

 This recipe works best as a preventive measure than a cure, though it will help lessen the impact of powdery mildew.
 This mixture is best used immediately rather than storing, so we’ve included a smaller recipe for if you have fewer plants to treat.